Gloucester Community Networking

 This is a monthly group offering free, informal and open sessions to any member of the community.
-With a "lunch and learn" format, we discuss Wellbeing and Mental Health issues for the participant and/or their friends and family.
+With a "coffee, cake and de-stressing" format, we discuss Wellbeing and Mental Health issues for the participant and/or their friends and family.

-This group meets on the 2nd Tuesday of each month, located in the GL3 Community Hub », Cheltenham Road East (opposite Tesco).
+This group meets on the 2nd Tuesday of each month, located in the St. John's Church », St. John's Avenue, Churchdown, GL3 2DB.

 The Wellbeing group's aims are to: